An Introduction to Probabilistic Programming: Syntax

-These features are present in Church, Venture, Anglican, and WebPPL and are required to reason about languages like Probabilistic-C, Turing, and CPProb.
+Such higher-order language features are present in Church, Venture, Anglican, and WebPPL and are required to reason about languages like Probabilistic-C, Turing, Pyro, and PyProb.
 In the following we illustrate the benefits of having these features by short evocative source code examples of some kinds of advanced probabilistic models that can now be expressed.
 In the next chapter we describe a class of inference algorithms suitable for performing inference in the models that are denotable in such an expressive higher-order probabilistic programming language.